 Pro bono is very important to Hugh.
 He is a founding trustee of a 501(c)(3) organization known as the Save Spriggs Farm Foundation that coordinated a number of different state, local and national funding sources to raise more than $3 million to preserve a 50-acre farm on the Magothy River outside Annapolis.
 He defended a Baltimore-based Iranian Synagogue in a copyright dispute over architectural drawings for its new synagogue and serves on the Equal Justice Council for the Maryland Legal Bureau.

-Hugh earned his bachelor’s degree from Pomona College.
+Hugh earned his bachelor’s degree from Pomona College where he played varsity baseball.
 Hugh earned his law degree from Vanderbilt University Law School.
 In 2011, Hugh participated in the Harvard Business School Law Leadership Program.